If you have ever tried to do outreach to build backlinks, you know how frustrating the process can be.

 These are things you can’t predict or control so I wouldn’t worry about them but it’s good to know these are possibilities.

-I personally answer to as many relevant journorequests as possible knowing that a good percentage of my answers will turn into backlinks and that I will have at least helped someone in any case.
+I personally answer as many relevant journorequests as possible knowing that a good percentage of my answers will turn into backlinks and that unlinked mentions are still valuable.

 How to use the #Journorequest hashtag